Caffeine Informer believes that accurate caffeine information must be freely available to all.

 Got a Question?

-How accurate are the Caffeine Counts?
+How accurate are the caffeine amounts?

-The US FDA requires caffeine to be listed on the ingredients list, but, as caffeine is not a “nutrient” the exact amount does not have to be listed (FDA).
+The US FDA requires caffeine to be listed on the ingredients list, but as caffeine is not a “nutrient”, the exact amount does not have to be listed (FDA).
 That is why we maintain the caffeine database.

 In 1958, the FDA placed caffeine on its GRAS (Generally Recognized As Safe) list.
 It suggests a dosage of no more than 400mg per day.
-Most health authorities believe that pregnant women should consume no more than 200mg caffeine per day.
+Most health authorities believe pregnant women should consume no more than 200 mg of caffeine daily.

 Yes, it can.
 We made the Death by Caffeine calculator as a fun tool to highlight the levels of caffeine in drinks.
 It is also a serious reminder of the toxicity of caffeine in higher dosages.
 People have died after overdosing on caffeine pills, and over-consumption of high-caffeinated energy drinks has made headlines over the last few years.

 Ted Kallmyer B.A., M.Ed.
 ISSA Certified Specialist in Fitness Nutrition

 Ted is our caffeine expert and previous to working at Caffeine Informer spent 12 years as a biology/ health educator for the public school system.
-He is a healthy eating and exercise advocate and loves educating people about what’s in the food they are eating and how to live healthier lives.
+He is a healthy eating and exercise advocate and loves educating people about what’s in their food and how to live healthier lives.
 Ted is based in Oregon, USA and is a certified sports nutrition coach for Healthyeater.com